yumauri/effector-storage/README.md

 There are two gotchas with contracts:

 1. From `effector-storage` point of view it is absolutely normal, when there is no persisted value in the storage yet.
-So, `undefined` value is _always valid_, event if contract is not explicitly allows it.
+So, `undefined` value is _always valid_, event if contract does not explicitly allow it.
-2. `effector-storage` does not validate data, which is written to the storage.
-But it will validate it nonetheless, after persisting, so, if you write invalid data to the storage, `fail` will be triggered, but data _will be_ persisted.
+2. `effector-storage` does not prevent persisting invalid data to the storage, but it will validate it nonetheless, after persisting, so, if you write invalid data to the storage, `fail` will be triggered, but data will be persisted.

 ### Notes